Recording of traumatic work related fatalities by WorkSafe

 WorkSafe Western Australia records and publishes data on traumatic work-related fatalities in Western Australia.
 In doing so, judgments must be made regarding whether any particular reported fatality is appropriate for inclusion in the recording system, therefore it is necessary to have a clear, consistent, transparent process for making these judgments.

-This paper describes the categories of traumatic work-related fatalities recorded by WorkSafe Western Australia, and explains the process by which decisions are made on the inclusions and exclusions under each category.
+This page describes the categories of traumatic work-related fatalities recorded by WorkSafe Western Australia, and explains the process by which decisions are made on the inclusions and exclusions under each category.

-This paper relates to the process for recording "traumatic" work related fatalities only (ie those having resulted from a physical trauma or poisoning).
-This excludes most disorders that would be seen as "diseases", such as cancers and heart attacks.
+This page relates to the process for recording 'traumatic' work related fatalities only (ie those having resulted from a physical trauma or poisoning).
+This excludes most disorders that would be seen as 'diseases', such as cancers and heart attacks.